 |The online manual makes it easy to get started and learn the software.|

 Best for simple edits

-Similar to VSDC and VideoPad, OpenShot provides access to a free video editing software that’s simple to understand and easy to use.
+Similar to VSDC and VideoPad, OpenShot provides access to free video editing software that’s simple to understand and easy to use.
 According to the website, it’s quick to learn and surprisingly powerful.

 A few highlighted features of the free video editing software include the fact that it’s available on multiple platforms (Windows, Linux and Mac OS) in 70 different languages.
-The user interface is simple, which allows beginner and intermediate content creators to easily edit video.
+The user interface is simple, which allows beginner and intermediate content creators to easily edit videos.

 There is no pro version of the OpenShot software, which means every feature is available for free.
 You can use the software to trim and slice footage, add animation and keyframes, layer as many elements as you need, add video effects, text, animations and more.
 For a full list of features, visit OpenShot’s website.

 |All features are available for free.||There isn’t a huge selection of advanced editing tools.|

 |The interface is user-friendly and easy to learn how to use.||The software may lag occasionally.|

 |The software includes all the basic features that you’d need to make simple edits.|